ArchetypalTech/mud-pie/README.md

 # 🔧 Available Scripts

-the follwowing scripts are avilable via pnpm from the `fluent` directory:
+the following scripts are avilable via pnpm from the `fluent` directory:

 | Script                  | Description                                                                                          |
 | ----------------------- | ---------------------------------------------------------------------------------------------------- |